Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare read-only and idempotent behavior.
-The description adds value by detailing the output fields (peak windows, URLs, notes, GPS coordinates), which helps the agent understand what the tool returns.
-No contradictions with annotations.
+Annotations already declare readOnly and idempotent, so the description adds value by detailing the returned data (peak windows, URLs, notes, GPS).
+No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.